Mushymato/MiscMapActionsProperties/README.md

 - Warps the player out of a building, optionally to a position other than the default 1 tile below HumanDoor.
 - X and Y arguments are relative to the building's top left tile, it can be negative.
 - There's **no guarentee** that the warp out tile is not occupied, it's recommended to use `AdditionalPlacementTiles` to enforce a cleared tile.

+#### mushymato.MMAP_WarpHere [X Y] [facingDirection] [fadeToBlack]

+- Can be used as either Action or TouchAction.
+- Warps the player within the current map.
+- This is primarily used to solve issues with warps within an instanced location, as a replacement to writing `X Y CurrentLocation X Y` warps.
+- `facingDirection` controls the player's facing direction after the warp
+    - 0: Up
+    - 1: Right
+    - 2: Down
+    - 3: Left
+- If `fadeToBlack` is false, teleport the player without doing normal warp fade to black, this also does not trigger any on warp effects.

+#### mushymato.MMAP_PoolEntry [facingDirection] [velocity] [soundcue]

+- Can be used as either Action or TouchAction.
+- Combines `ChangeIntoSwimsuit`/`ChangeOutOfSwimsuit`/`PoolEntrance` into one action so that a single tile is enough for entering a pool.
+- Use `facingDirection` to control which direction the player can enter from, it depends on the player's facing direction
+    - 0: Can enter pool while facing up
+    - 1: Can enter pool while facing right
+    - 2: Can enter pool while facing down
+    - 3: Can enter pool while facing left
+    - -1: Any direction is valid
+- Use `velocity` to increase how far the player shoots into/out of the pool, default 8
+- Use `soundcue` to change the sound of entering/exiting the pool, by default it is `pullItemFromWater`

 #### mushymato.MMAP_If \<GSQ\> ## \<if-case\> [## \<else-case\>]